USS AMERICA LHA 6

 May 26, USS America commenced a 38-week Post Shakedown Availability (PSA) at Pier 13.
 The ship will receive 13 Joint Strike Fighter (JSF) alterations in order to modify it for the USMC variant of the aircraft, becoming the first West Coast platform for F-35B Lightning II.

 March 11, 2016 Capt.
 Homer R. Denius, III relieved Capt.
-Clinton A. Carroll as Commander, Amphibious Squadron (COMPHIBRON) 3 during a change-of-command ceremony aboard the America at Pier 13.
+Clinton A. Carroll as Commander, Amphibious Squadron (PHIBRON) 3 during a change-of-command ceremony aboard the America at Pier 13.

-March 21, USS America departed homeport for a four-day underway to conduct sea trials following a 10-month availability; Underway for well deck certification from April 18-22; Underway again from May 9-13; Underway for flight deck certification and in support of Career Orientation Training for Midshipmen (CORTRAMID) program from May 16-27; Underway for local operations from June 14-16.
+March 21, USS America departed homeport for a four-day underway to conduct sea trials following a 10-month availability; Underway again from April 18-22 and May 9-13; Underway for flight deck certification and in support of Career Orientation Training for Midshipmen (CORTRAMID) program from May 16-27; Underway for local operations from June 14-16.

 June 21, USS America departed San Diego to participate in a biennial multinational exercise Rim of the Pacific (RIMPAC) 2016.